New Estimates of Rychkov's Universal Extension Operator for Lipschitz Domains and Some Applications: Historical Remarks

-In the case of Sobolev spaces $W^{k,p}(\Omega)$, where $k\in\N$ and $\Omega$ is bounded Lipschitz, Theorem \ref{Thm::Intro::Folklore!} can be proved easily by using the extension operator and the intrinsic characterization of the spaces: for every $m\in\Z_+$ and integer $k\ge m$,
+In the case of Sobolev spaces $W^{k,p}(\Omega)$, where $k\in\N$ and $\Omega$ is a bounded Lipschitz domain, Theorem~\ref{Thm::Intro::Folklore!} can be proved easily by using the extension operator and the intrinsic characterization of the spaces: for every $m\in\Z_+$ and integer $k\ge m$,